Top Types of Hilton Head Island, South Carolina Fishing Trips

 Hilton Head South Carolina Deep Sea and Offshore Fishing

-While Hilton Head is generally considered an inshore fishing destination, the offshore and deep sea fishing is equally solid.
-There are countless artificial reefs and ship wrecks accessible by a short boat ride, or legendary deep water locations like the R7 and R8 Navy platforms about 50 miles off Hilton Head Island's coast.
+While Hilton Head is generally considered an inshore fishing destination, the offshore and deep sea fishing is also excellent.
+There are countless artificial reefs and shipwrecks accessible by a short boat ride.
+Additionally, legendary deep water locations like the R7 and R8 Navy platforms about 50 miles off Hilton Head Island's coast.

 For the charters that run closer to shore, trolling or bottom fishing around sea floor structure produces Grouper and Snapper species, as well as Cobia and Kingfish (King Mackerel).
 Heading further out to sea will bring Pelagic beasts like Wahoo, Mahi-Mahi, Tuna, and billfish species like Black Marlin from Hilton Head.